Everything You Need To Know About Building Maintenance

 How to improve building maintenance and reduce operational costs

-I was initially planning to make this into two separate sections on improving maintenance and controlling costs, but there is actually so much overlap between the two that it made more sense to group it together.
+I was initially planning to make this into two separate sections on improving maintenance and controlling costs.
+Still, there is actually so much overlap between the two that it made more sense to group it.

 #1) Implement a proactive maintenance strategy